-A futuristic cultural labyrinth imitating binary oppositions visualized by Kengo Kuma and Kajima Design distressed by modern cities and suburbs, high culture and low culture, in a three-dimensional sculpture.
+A futuristic cultural labyrinth imitating binary oppositions visualized by Kengo Kuma & Associates and Kajima Design distressed by modern cities and suburbs, high culture and low culture, in a three-dimensional sculpture.
 The Kadokawa Culture Museum, located at the Musashino Plateau site, was created by the collision of four tectonic plates bordering Japan.

 The architecture’s aim constituted granite, a component of magma that solidifies while mounting from tectonic fissures.
 The astound mass rekindles with the modern factories on the north, suburban houses on the south, and Higashi Tokorozawa Park on the east.